Call Today! Free Immediate Response (818) 781-1570

 Legal Definitions of Child Abduction

 Under California laws, there are several Statutes that describe the criminal offense of child abduction.
 These include California Penal Codes Sections 277-280.
-Basically, Penal Code Section 278 describes having no right to custody, and PC 278.5 describes depriving the right to custody, which means you impeded another person's legal right to be with the child.
+Essentially, Penal Code Section 278 describes the absence of right to custody, and PC 278.5 describes depriving someone of their right to custody, which means you have impeded another person's legal right to be with the child.

 Let's describe the most relevant below:

-- California Penal Code Section 278 primarily governs child abduction laws and describes it as every person who does have legal right to custody, maliciously takes or conceals a child with intent to conceal them from the lawful custodian, is guilty under this statute.
+• California Penal Code Section 278 primarily governs child abduction laws.
+It describes it as every person who does have the legal right to custody, maliciously takes or conceals a child with the intent to conceal them from the lawful custodian, is guilty under this statute.
 Maliciously means you acted with the unlawful intent to disturb or cause injury to another person.
 Entice means to seduce or allure the child away, which is much different than taking them by force.

-- California Penal Code Section 278.5 is similar and described as every person who takesor conceals the child and maliciously deprives the lawful custodian the right to custody, or visitation.
+• California Penal Code Section 278.5 is similar and described as every person who takes or conceals the child and maliciously deprives the lawful custodian of the right to custody or visitation.
 This is commonly known as deprivation of child custody or visitation.

 Elements of the Crime